Chompski/Antdentifier-Backend/README.md

 # Antdentifier Back-End

-The backend for an app which displays ant keeping infomation on a variety of the most popular species of ants.
+The backend for Antdentifier which is an app for hobbyist ant keepers, the main goal for the app is to help them identify and care for a multitude of ant species.

 ### Prerequisites